sliorde/generating-neural-networks-with-neural-networks/README.md

 The folder `analysis` has scripts required to run the experiments described in the paper.
 The scripts whose file name ends with `_data_creator` are used to create data, which can then be displayed using the other scripts, whose file names end with `_display` .
 Each script mentions in its body which data it requires.
 The name of these scripts (before the `_display` suffix) matches the title of the subsection in the paper in which the corresponding experiment was described.

-Finally, the folder `toy_exampe` has the toy example from the paper.
+Finally, the folder `toy_model` has the toy example from the paper.
 To train the model, run `toy_example.py`.